AbelMSG89/json-synchronized/docs/troubleshooting.md

 # Troubleshooting Guide

-This guide helps you resolve common issues with JSON Synchronizer.
+This guide helps you resolve common issues with JSON Synchronized.

 ## Common Issues